Azure/azure-cleanroom/src/ccf/docs/recovery.md

     cragent->>m0: reply
     deactivate cragent
 ```
 With the above protocol the recovery agent perform sensitive actions in concert with the recovery service only if the client was an active member of the consortium.
-The agent is assured that an active member is making a request while recovery service is assured that its responses will only be available to a recovery agent running right next to (within TCB) the `cchost` instance of the network for which it is sending its response.
+The agent ensures that an active member is making a request while recovery service ensures that its responses will only be available to a recovery agent running right next to (within TCB) the `cchost` instance of the network for which it is sending responses.

-With the above member to agent and agent to service communication protocols in place the exact sequence of message exchanges that happen as part of CCF network creation and CCF network recovery are captured below.
+With the above in mind the exact sequence of message exchanges that happen as part of CCF network creation and CCF network recovery are captured below.

 # 7. CCF network creation with Confidential Recovery
 ```mermaid